msg-byu/getting-started/instructions/python_packages.md

 in any of your python scripts.
 Numpy, and many other packages, are available for anyone to use anywhere through the [python package index](https://pypi.python.org/pypi) (pypi).
-In this walk through we will not be adding your package to the index, but if you build a code that you feel should be on the index then do so, instructions on how to do that can be found [here](http://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/contributing.html).
+In this walkthrough we will not be adding your package to the index, but if you build a code that you think should be on the index then do so, instructions on how to do that can be found [here](http://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/contributing.html).